Showcase Your Talent on a Global Stage

 We are a Steinway School and allow our students to practice, rehearse and perform on some of the finest instruments available.

-Single ensuite bedrooms will offer a home-from-home for boarding students featuring cutting-edge university-style accommodation with light and airy private rooms.
+Single ensuite bedrooms offer a home-from-home for boarding students and feature cutting-edge university-style accommodation with light and airy private rooms.

 Contact Us